Do-It-Yourself Home Energy Audits, Part 1: Detecting Air Leaks

 A quick visual inspection of the potential problem areas on your list should be able to reveal significant air leaks.
-Make sure that all caulk and weatherstripping is applied properly, in good condition and without gaps or cracks.
+Make sure that all caulk and weatherstripping are applied properly, in good condition, and without gaps or cracks.

 If you see daylight around a door or window frame, then there’s definitely a leak.
 Also, try and rattle your windows and doors.
 If you can move one by shaking it gently, then there’s probably an air leak.

-Seal any gaps that you can see with calk or weather stripping.
+Seal any gaps that you can see with caulk or weather stripping.
 If your doors and windows are old, you may want to consider upgrading to new, energy-efficient doors and windows.

 3. Fine tune your search for air leaks